petm5/mcbe-server/README.md

 # Usage

-The Minecraft server is managed by the user `mcbe`, and all users added to the `mcbe` group have permission to manage the server.
+The Minecraft server is run by the user `mcbe`, and all users added to the `mcbe` group have permission to perform administrative tasks.
 The `mc` command with an action as its second parameter is used for all administration tasks.

 | Command | Action |
 | ------- | --- |